Community Outreach Opportunities

 Boy Scouts of America

 St. Luke’s is the chartering organization for Troop 97.
 More than 900 boys have experienced the values of Scouting through St Luke's parish troop since 1952.
-Scouting teaches leadership and develops character, citizenship, and fitness in a challenging, outdoor-oriented program that recognizes and encourages the importance of God and church in daily life.
+Scouting teaches leadership and develops character, citizenship, and fitness in a challenging and fun outdoor program that recognizes and encourages the importance of God and church in daily life.

-Troop 97 counts among its members the first recipients of the Episcopal God and Country award ever awarded in Fort Collins, and the first two recipients of the Episcopal St. George medal awarded in northern Colorado (awarded by the diocese to recognize adults who have given significant service to youth through the church).
+Almost 200 Troop 97 Scouts have earned the Eagle Scout award, youth's most significant honor.
+Our troop also counts among its members the first recipients of the Episcopal God and Country award ever awarded in Fort Collins, and the first two recipients of the Episcopal St. George medal awarded in northern Colorado (awarded by the bishop to recognize adults who have given significant service to youth through the church).